autotunafish/zclimate/README.md

 During the 'Send' process, it is possible to enter an invalid 'amount' and the process continue as it does not parse or check the input inside a loop which is required or else it will break the main loop and Exit completely.
 There was a check against the total balance - 0.00001 for sufficient funds before the option to 'Send' but not a second time.
 The tx will, however, abort by default anyways with any unknown input (must enter capital 'Y' to send) and even then the z_sendmany call will fail without problem.

-Extra: The 'debugscript' is a bash script that outputs new lines added to the debug.log file in the terminal.
-It is an extra program unrelated to the first and is for easily viewing the current debug.log information without opening the file which is well over 1 GB and takes a very large amount of resources to even execute.
+Extra: The 'debugscript' is a bash script that, fist, outputs the last 10 lines and then outputs any new lines added to the debug.log file in the terminal.
+It is an extra program unrelated to the first and is for easily viewing the current debug.log information without opening the file which typially takes a very large amount of resources to even execute.
 To run it, navigate to your .zcash folder and run the following command (Terminate with Ctrl C)

   	./debugscript